cicero-de-souza-junior/powerbi_dashboards/README.md

 # [EN] Power BI Study Repository

-This repository is dedicated to storing the dashboards, datasets, and support materials used in my studies of the Power BI tool.
+This repository is dedicated to storing the dashboards, datasets, and support materials used in my studies of the Microsoft Power BI tool.
 The aim is to share these resources with anyone who is interested.

 ## Contents
 - Dashboards